-Virginia Literacy Foundation grants target organizations that provide literacy, ESOL, and numeracy services to adults 18 years and older for a minimum of 12 hours per year.
+Virginia Literacy Foundation grants target organizations that provide literacy, ESOL, Workplace, Technology, and numeracy services to adults 18 years and older for a minimum of 12 hours per year.

 ALL VLF GRANTS ARE MATCHING GRANTS.
-Programs are required to actively seek a
+Programs are asked to actively seek a

-A document about matching VLF funds is available on this site at this link: Active Grant Matching-2019-Final
+A document about matching VLF funds is available at this link: Active Grant Matching-2019-Final

 Activities eligible for funding: